ibayer/fastFM-core/README.rst

 Tests
 -----

+**OS X:**
+Recommended way to manage dependencies is `Homebrew package manager <https://brew.sh>`_.
+If you have brew installed, dependencies can be installed by running command ``brew install glib gsl argp-standalone``.

 .. code-block::

-    # The tests require the glib and gsl library.
+    # The tests require the glib and gsl library (Linux, for OSX see above).
     $ sudo apt-get libglib2.0-dev libgsl0-dev

     $ cd fastFM-core/src/tests